firalabs/firadmin/README.md

 * Complete login component with password reset and reminder
 * Easily configurable

+**Coming soon** :  Generators support to speed up your development process when using this package.

 ##Installation

 Add `firalabs/firadmin` as a requirement to `composer.json`: